Perth-Artifactory/website/src/pages/area-lasers.md

 * Operating the laser cutter and handling materials

 Upon completion of the training, you'll have the confidence and knowledge to create your projects with our laser cutters during your Artifactory visits.
 Remember, support is always available.
-Our friendly volunteers are ready to assist you whether you've completed our laser cutting course or are using our service for the first time.
+Our friendly volunteers are ready to assist you whether you've completed our laser cutting course or are using our laser cutters for the first time.

 ## Pricing

-Whether you're a member of the Artifactory or a one-day visitor, our laser-cutting service is open for you to utilize.
+Whether you're a member of the Artifactory or a one-day visitor, our laser cutters are open for you to use.
 Non-members can use our services at nominal day pass rates and for members, our services are drastically discounted as part of your monthly subscription.

+* **We cut for you** - No training required! $15 + $5 per 10 minutes of setup and cutting time.
+(Contact us for a time estimate if unsure.)
-* **Day Pass** ($15) + $5 per 10 minutes of cutting (contact us for a time estimates if unsure)
+* **Day Pass** - for trained operators. $15 + $5 per 10 minutes of cutting (contact us for a time estimates if unsure)
 * **Members** 20c per minute (60% discount compared to day pass)